‘Boy Meets World’ Star Maitland Ward Exposes Cleavage In Unbuttoned Top For Revealing Snap

-Maitland Ward is no longer the girl next door type that Boy Meets World fans may remember.
+Maitland Ward is no longer the girl-next-door type that Boy Meets World fans may remember.
 The actress has been embracing her sexy side in the years since the show ended, and she’s not afraid to show off some serious skin, like in her most recent unbuttoned cleavage-baring Instagram update.

 In the photo, Maitland is seen looking gorgeous with her red hair styled in straight strands and her makeup on point.
-The actress opted for defined brows, long lashes, and black eyeliner in the snap, but also added pink blush on her cheeks, a shimmering glow on her face, and a dark pink color on her lips to complete the glam look.
+The actress opted for defined brows, long lashes, and black eyeliner in the snap, but also added pink blush to her cheeks, a shimmering glow on her face, and a dark pink color to her lips to complete the glam look.

-Maitland donned a sheer white button-up top that she left unbuttoned to flash her more than ample cleavage and sexy black bra underneath while accessorizing with a pair of small earrings.
+Maitland wore a white button-up top, with the top buttons undone in order to flash her more than ample cleavage and sexy black bra underneath, while accessorizing with a pair of small earrings.

-In the caption of the photo the actress claimed that she was up early and ready to start the day’s business, and revealed that she was hustling in the best interest of her nearly 900,000 followers.
+In the caption of the photo, the actress claimed that she was up early and ready to start the day’s business, and revealed that she was hustling in the best interest of her nearly 900,000 followers.

 Those followers seemed to love the racy new post — which gained over 9,500 likes and over 200 comments in the first 40 minutes after it was shared online.

 “Those eyes…and that cleavage.
-Can’t make up my mind where to look,” one of Maitland’s followers wrote in the comment section of the photo.
+Can’t make up my mind where to look,” one of Maitland’s followers wrote in the comments section of the photo.

 “Wow very sexy and beautiful,” a second comment read.